 What to Do

-Road trips, swimming, surfing, sunbathing—these are all solid activities to enjoy during the first official month of summer.
+Road trips, swimming, surfing, and sunbathing—are all solid activities to enjoy during the first official month of summer.
 However, it's also a great month to get the adrenaline pumping and try out some coastal wind sports.
-Speaking of Andalusia, if you head down to the southern tip of the country you'll find the small town of Tarifa, in the province of Cádiz.
+Speaking of Andalusia, if you head down to the southern tip of the country, you'll find the small town of Tarifa in the province of Cádiz.
 The crosswinds on the peninsula here make for ideal kitesurfing conditions, and adventure-seekers come from all over the world to enjoy this sport.

-Coincidentally, Tarifa sits on point on the Strait of Gibraltar, which is not only a crowded shipping lane but a migratory route for various whales including minke and sperm whales.
+Coincidentally, Tarifa sits on a point on the Strait of Gibraltar, which is not only a crowded shipping lane but a migratory route for various whales, including minke and sperm whales.
 The best part is that it's possible to spot these animals on their migratory routes throughout the year.

 Events in June

-Haro Wine Festival.
+Haro Wine Festival, Haro.
 La Rioja is one of the premier wine-growing regions of Spain.
-If you come to this area and its little town of Haro during the last month of June you can partake in the Batalla de Vino, a great party that involves folks dousing each other with red wine in between processions, bullfights, and much revelry.
+If you come to this area and its little town of Haro during the last month of June, you can partake in the Batalla de Vino, a great party that involves folks dousing each other with red wine in between processions, bullfights, and much revelry.
 Think of it as Spain's La Tomatina festival with wine instead of tomatoes.